uc-cdis/data-simulator/README.md

 * project

 Optional arguments:
-* max_samples 10: maximum number of instances for each node. default is 1
+* max_samples: maximum number of instances for each node. default is 1
 * required_only: only simulate required properties
 * random: randomly generate the numbers of node instances.
 If this argument is not used, all nodes have `max_samples` instances
-* node_num_instances_file ./file.txt: generate the numbers of node instances specified in the text file.
-The file should contain multiple lines, each line with the node name and an integer for the node instance
+* node_num_instances_file ./file.json: generate the numbers of node instances specified in the JSON file.
+The file should contain the number of instances (integer)  to generate for each node name, for example: `{"submitted_unaligned_reads": 100}`. `max_samples` instances are generated for nodes that are not specified in the file.

 #### Submission Order